 I encourage you to make a list of these missed opportunities.
 Set aside time each week and tackle an item from the list.
 Maybe it’s adding some CTA’s or updating a client project in your portfolio.
 The time you spend working ON your business always results in better clients and better projects.

-What is on your missed opportunities list?
+Head on over to the Drama-Free Design Collective on Facebook and talk to me!
+Tag me in a conversation and tell me – what is on your missed opportunities list?
 What do you think will have the highest impact on your potential clients’ ability to picture themselves working with you?